L4Re/ixl/README.md

 | igb    | Intel I350, Intel 82576 | Currently lacks multi-queue support.  |
 | ixgbe  | Intel X520/X540         | -                                     |

+## Building

+The Ixl driver library can be configured using a set of compile time config options.
+The respective options are set using L4Re's Kconfig-based configuration process.
+To change compile time settings, use the `make config` command of the L4Re toolchain and navigate to the Ixl submenu.
+As of now, Ixl provides the following options:

+* Release Mode (*IXL_NDEBUG*): Enabling this option will configure Ixl to print only non-debug messages, raising the logging above debug level.
+This option should be chosen for production builds including setups used for benchmarks, as debugging output severely limits the performance of the driver.
+* Jemalloc (*IXL_JEMALLOC*): Instructs the build toolchain to link Ixl against `jemalloc` instead of using the system's standard `malloc` implementation (likely the one of `uclibc`).
+It is advised to choose this option for performance-critical setups, particularly on large machines.
+However, the overall performance impact of using `jemalloc` should be low, as Ixl avoids heap allocations on the data path.

 ## Using the Driver

 The driver library uses three main abstractions.
 An `Ixl_device` represents